 - 1/2 cup diced onions

 - 1/2 cup milk

-- 2 cups cubed fresh bread (don’t use the crust)
+- 2 cups cubed fresh bread, crust removed

 - 1/2 cup dried cranberries

-While the vegetables are cooking, combine the eggs, milk, salt, and pepper together and whisk until well combined.
+4 While the vegetables are cooking, combine the eggs, milk, salt, and pepper together and whisk until well combined.
+Mince sage and rosemary.